Each January, the County’s Department of Real Estate Assessments mails notices of assessment to each property owner in Arlington, which state:

 - estimating the proportionate share of value contributed by the land in improved property sales

-For most properties, land is assessed on a per site basis, recognizing that larger or smaller lots do not proportionately increase or decrease from typical market values.
+For most properties, land value is assessed on a per-homesite basis which attributes a base rate value to the homesite itself, recognizing that larger or smaller lots do not proportionately increase or decrease from typical market values.

 - Comparing $360,000 to $400,000 shows that the level of estimated value is 90% of the sale price (360,000 / 400,000 = 90%).
 If the building value is factored by 1.25, the estimated value equals the sale price.